MaastrichtU-IDS/dsri-documentation/.github/ISSUE_TEMPLATE/deployment_issue.md

 ---
-name: Issue deploying an application
+name: Report an issue deploying an application
 about: If you meet issues trying to deploy your application on the DSRI, you can request it here
 title: 'Issue deploying APPLICATION_NAME'
 labels: deployment, bug